Axlfc/axlfc.github.io/index.md

 <li><a href="https://github.com/Axlfc/axlfc.github.io" target="_blank" name="GithubWebpage">axlfc.github.io</a></li>
   - Porfolio in form of webpage using bootstrap and github pages.
 <li><a href="https://github.com/AleixMT/Linux-Auto-Customizer" target="_blank" name="Customizer">Customizer</a></li>
-  - Package manager manager, package installation & uninstallation manager with high level of customization availabilities.
-Feature installations can be managed very easily.
-It houses over 200 customization and installation features (programs, functions, aliases and customizations of the Linux system & more) everything being programmed in 100% shell (<code>bash</code>).
+  - It houses over 200 customization and installation features everything being programmed in 100% shell (<code>bash</code>).
 <li><a href="https://github.com/Axlfc/JavaDataStructures" target="_blank" name="JavaDataStructures">Java Data Structures</a></li>
   - This repo is mainly created to be a guide for myself to learn about data structures in Java as a having few java programming experience.
 <li><a href="https://github.com/Axlfc/useful-links" target="_blank" name="UsefulLinks">Useful links</a></li>